Introduction

 • Top Risky Destinations: Helps you identify and monitor the top risky destinations that are granted access.
 The widget lists Applications and URL Categories and allows you to filter data for the last 90, 60, or 30 days.
 You can filter between Allowed (default) and Blocked traffic.

-• Top Intrusion and Malware Events: Helps you monitor and respond to top intrusion and malware events.
+• Top Intrusion and Malware Events: Helps you to monitor and respond to top intrusion and malware events.
 The widget displays Intrusion Events and Malware Events and allows you to filter data for the last 90, 60, and 30 days.
 You can filter between Allowed (default) and Blocked events.

 Announcements